deiu/rww.io/README.rst

 Configuration:
 --------------

-- The contents of the ``www/`` dir should then be made available to your Apache server.
+- The contents of the ``www/`` dir should then be made available to your Apache server (check ``conf/common.conf``).

 - Check the apache conf files and change paths to your own server (see ``conf/httpd.conf``).

 - You need to create a default storage location for your users' personal data stores.
 If you installed RWW.IO under /var/www/rww.io/, then you have to manually create the /data/ directory under that path (/var/www/rww.io/data/).
 Don't forget to make the /data/ directory writable by the web server user!

+- You need to have an SSL cert file configured (see ``conf/ssl.conf``).

 Documentation
 =============

-At this point, the only existing documentation is the commented code.
+At this point, the only existing documentation is this file and the commented code.
 Until proper documentation is available, do not hesitate to contact me with questions.

+The ``www/root`̀  dir contains the PHP scripts used to run the http://rwww.io/ welcome page.

+The ``www/wildcard`̀  dir contains the PHP scripts used to run all the personal data stores.
+Don't forget to check contents of the `̀ .htacces`̀  file there.

 License
 =======